What Can I Do If My Ex Is Not Paying Court-Ordered Child Support?

 Contact a North Texas Family Law Attorney

 Working with a Frisco, Texas family law lawyer can fully inform you of all options available statewide for collecting past-due child support owed by your ex.
 We can work together to bring them into compliance through liens, asset seizures, garnishment of wages, or other methods to finally obtain the financial support needed for your children.
-Call Pfister Family Law at 972-954-6455 to get started.
+Call Moore Family Law, P.C. at 214-764-8033 to get started.